Publications

 • Click for Abstract.
 Schools in the United States remain heavily segregated by race and income.
 Previous work demonstrates districts can promote group diversity within their schools with policies like redrawing attendance zones.
 Yet, the promise of such policies in many areas is limited by the fact that most school segregation occurs between school districts, and not between schools in the same district.
 I adapt Markov Chain Monte Carlo algorithms from legislative redistricting to redraw school district boundaries that decrease segregation while maintaining desirable criteria like distance to school and using only existing school facilities.
 Focusing on New Jersey, where the segregation of Black and Hispanic students from White and Asian students is among the worst in the country, I demonstrate that redrawing school districts could reduce more than 40% of existing segregation in the median New Jersey county, compared to less than 5% for redrawing attendance zones alone.
 Finally, I show how my proposed methodology can be applied to as few as two districts to reduce segregation in proposed consolidations, when small districts are merged into a larger district.

-• 2024 Robert H. Durr Award (MPSA), for “the best paper applying quantitative methods to a substantive problem.”
+• Award: MPSA 2024 Robert H. Durr Award, for “the best paper applying quantitative methods to a substantive problem.”

 • Coverage: Election Law Blog, Science Insider